marcglasberg/fast_immutable_collections/README.md

 Each collection keeps a `counter` variable which starts at `0` and is incremented each time some collection methods are called.
-As soon as this counter reaches a certain value called the `refreshFactor`, the collection is flushed.
+As soon as this counter reaches a certain value called the `flushFactor`, the collection is flushed.

 ### Async Auto-flush